 To some, marketing is a necessary budget item like a utility bill—you pay a certain amount of money each month, and continue to receive necessary services.
 Of course it would be nice to gain better, more effective services, but profitability isn’t the main concern.

 This is an ineffectual conclusion.
 In fact, profitability should be your main concern in any content or inbound marketing campaign.
-Instead of thinking of your marketing budget as a utility bill, think of it as an investment.
+Instead of thinking of your Internet marketing budget as a utility bill, think of it as an investment.
 You have X amount of capital to invest in the smartest, most efficient way possible, and it’s your responsibility to make sure that money is invested wisely.
 It doesn’t matter how much or how little you invest in a marketing campaign as long as it is profitable; low-budget campaigns can be a boon for a business, and high-budget campaigns can be a disaster.
 It’s all in how profitable your campaigns end up being.

 How Do Click-Through Rates Affect Search Rankings

 For as long as SEO has been around, search optimizers have debated how much “user experience” factors into a search rank.
-According to some data, qualitative factors like how long a user spends on a page can influence how that page ranks—but you could also make for a case of correlation influencing this relationship, rather than causation.
+According to some data, qualitative factors like how long a user spends on a page or landing page can influence how that page ranks—but you could also make for a case of correlation influencing this relationship, rather than causation.
 On the other hand, you have classic “standbys” as ranking influencers, such as inbound link quality, with all other measurable ranking factors being secondary, correlational, or purely coincidental.

 The Idea Behind Click-Through Rate Influence